 - Pain in the side of the knee (lateral): Typically caused by issues with the iliotibial band that connects to the outside of the knee.
 It is often worse with activities like stairs and running, most common in runners and other endurance athletes.
 Pain is usually attributed to movement patterns of the lower body that increase strain on the outer knee and lead to inflammation and pain.

 - Pain on the inside of the knee (medial): Pain in the inner knee can be caused by irritation of the medial collateral ligament (MCL) or meniscus, either from overuse in poor alignment (imagine a knock-knee position) or a sideways blow to the knee.

-- Pain in the back of the knee (posterior): Pain in the back of the knee is often indicative of issues with the hamstring muscles or tendons.
+- Pain in the back of the knee (posterior): Pain in the back of the knee is often indicative of issues with the hamstrings or tendons.
 Hamstring tendonitis (inflammation of the tendon) is a common injury in runners and other athletes who sprint or do explosive movements that load the back of the knee.
 Swelling behind the knee, known as a Baker's cyst, is also common behind the knee and can cause discomfort.

 There are many reasons you might experience knee pain.
 While there are dozens of possibilities, here are some of the most common:

 The most common cause of knee pain in adults over the age of 50.
 Arthritis can be degenerative (wearing away) or inflammatory (swelling).
 The two most common types are knee osteoarthritis and rheumatoid arthritis.